Skip to main content

 Filing a complaint

-IDF has seen a rise in access issues for the PI community, including copay accumulators, denials, and policy changes that limit options.
+We have seen a rise in access issues for the PI community, including copay accumulators, denials, and policy changes that limit options.
 By filing a complaint, you can fight for better access to the treatment you need.
 To file a complaint, you must be the insured person on the policy (or the parent/legal guardian of the insured person).

 How to file a complaint

-If your health insurance plan is federally regulated, you can file your complaint with a regional office of EBSA or through EBSA’s website.
+If your health insurance plan is federally regulated, you can file your complaint with a regional office of EBSA [10] or through EBSA’s website [11].
 Federally regulated plans include self-insured health plans offered through private employers.

 Required information